-New septic systems or septic system holding tanks, with the exception of such tanks and systems which are required for a municipal water supply well Part IV tools under the Clean Water Act, 2006 cannot be used to prohibit sewage threats.
-Therefore, it was determined that the best remaining policy approach to prevent the establishment of new sewage systems regulated under the Ontario Building Code would be to prohibit/regulate development to be serviced by these types of septic systems through land use planning, in areas where they would be a significant drinking water threat.
+New onsite sewage works, with the exception of onsite sewage works which are required for a municipal water supply well

+Part IV tools under the Clean Water Act, 2006 cannot be used to prohibit sewage threats.
+Therefore, it was determined that the best remaining policy approach to prevent the establishment of new onsite sewage works regulated under the Ontario Building Code would be to prohibit/regulate development to be serviced by these types of onsite sewage works through land use planning, in areas where they would be a significant drinking water threat.

 Amendments to the County of Oxford's Official Plan and, more importantly, Area Municipal Zoning By-laws would be required to implement this policy.
 The area affected by this prohibition is limited and, based on review of the properties potentially affected; the impact on future development in the County is anticipated to be minimal.
-Furthermore, development of new septic systems in the WHPA-A is already prohibited by the water quality policies contained in the County of Oxford's Official Plan, so the proposed policies will reduce the area where such significant threat activities are currently prohibited.
+Furthermore, development of new onsite sewage systems in the WHPA-A is already prohibited by the water quality policies contained in the County of Oxford's Official Plan, so the proposed policies will reduce the area where such significant threat activities are currently prohibited.